-What is a Compromise Agreement?
+What is a Settlement Agreement?

 The cost to you of seeking legal advice is usually fully, or at least partially, funded by your employer.

 The compromise agreement solicitors at Farleys understand that this is likely to be a difficult time for you, and will provide you with clear advice on how to proceed.
 To speak to an employment law solicitor at Farleys, call 0125 460 6090 or email us today.

 A settlement agreement is often a preferable solution for both parties as the employer minimises the risk of any claim being brought against them.
 This is because by signing a settlement agreement, you waive your right to bring your employer to an Employment Tribunal at a later date for any matter relating to your dismissal.

 Settlement agreements are also becoming a more popular option as a way of avoiding the lengthy, costly and stressful Employment Tribunal process, providing you with a clean break to carry on with your career or possibly to secure a reference from your employer in an agreed form.

 If you have been asked to sign a settlement agreement, you are required, by UK employment law, to seek advice from a qualified representative, such as an employment law solicitor.